 Environmental Design and Urbanism in Developing Countries (Minor only)

 Sustainable Design (Minor only)

 - A letter grade of C- or higher is required in ENV DES 1 to declare the minor.
-To declare, submit the CED Request to Add Minor Form, available on the CED website.
+To declare, students must submit the CED Minor Declaration Form, available on the CED website.

 - Each course used to fulfill minor requirements must be completed with a letter grade of C- or above.